spencrr/automl-cup-starter-kit/phase-1/pages/overview.md

 # AutoML Cup Competiton

+Welcome to the AutoML Cup Competition!

-3 phases:
+This competition has 3 phases:

-1. Diverse 1D tasks
+1. Diverse 1D tasks (2023-06-01 to 2023-07-31)
-2. Diverse tasks, any dimension
+2. Diverse tasks, any dimension (2023-07-01 to 2023-08-31)
-3. Diverse tasks, any dimension, reduced labels
+3. Diverse tasks, any dimension, reduced labels (2023-07-01 to 2023-08-31)

+To get started and make your first submission, head over to the [starter kit](https://github.com/spencrr/automl-cup-starter-kit/)!